rmosayebi/rmosayebi.github.io/_pages/about.md

 ---
 Welcome!

-I am currently a Postdoctoral Fellow at [University of British Columbia](https://https://www.ubc.ca/) working with [Lutz Lampe](https://people.ece.ubc.ca/lampe/).
-Prior to that, I was a Postdoctoral Fellow at [University of Pompeu Fabra](https://www.upf.edu/en/) working with [Angel Lozano](https://www.upf.edu/web/angel-lozano).
-I received my B.Sc., M.Sc., and Ph.D. degress in the [Department of Electrical Engineering](https://www.ee.sharif.edu/en/) at [Sharif University of Technology](https://www.ee.sharif.edu/en/), Iran, under supervision of [Masoume Nasiri-Kenari](http://ee.sharif.ir/~mnasiri/) and [Amin Gohari](http://sharif.edu/~aminzadeh/), in 2012, 2014, and 2018, respectively.
+I am currently serving as a Postdoctoral Fellow at the [University of British Columbia](https://https://www.ubc.ca/), collaborating alongside esteemed researcher [Lutz Lampe](https://people.ece.ubc.ca/lampe/).
+Prior to this position, I had the honor of being a Postdoctoral Fellow at the[University of Pompeu Fabra](https://www.upf.edu/en/), where I worked under the guidance of [Angel Lozano](https://www.upf.edu/web/angel-lozano).
+My educational journey led me to attain my B.Sc., M.Sc., and Ph.D. degress in the esteemed [Department of Electrical Engineering](https://www.ee.sharif.edu/en/) at [Sharif University of Technology](https://www.ee.sharif.edu/en/), Iran.
+Under the expert guidance of esteemed professors [Masoume Nasiri-Kenari](http://ee.sharif.ir/~mnasiri/) and [Amin Gohari](http://sharif.edu/~aminzadeh/), I accomplished these milestones in 2012, 2014, and 2018, respectively.

 Research Interests